Daniel-K1/JNotepad_new/readme.md

 - program should be taking control over the open file (blocked for cut/copy delete from OS shell, unavailable for other apps while opened)
 - helpfile
 - printing - pages selector, print selected text only feature
-- improve find and replace user experience: Pane "phrase not found to be added to find and replace" could be implemented, and the end of base text can be clicked over and over again without any action, if search direction changed have to be "reclicked"
+- improve find and replace user experience: Pane "phrase not found" to be added to "find" and "replace", at the end of base text "find" button can be clicked over and over again without any action, if search direction changed it has to be "reclicked"
 - circular search feature (checkbox)
 - number of pages to text stats
+- JFontChooser update to be consistent with Java 11 (_ replace)
 - javadoc class descriptions
-- JFontChooser update to be consistent with Java 11 (_ replace)
 - language versions (?)
 - continous save (?)
 - welcome graphics before any User action taken (?)